Food recalls

 • microbiological contamination

-• the presence of foreign substances
+• the presence of foreign matter

-• packaging defects and labelling errors.
+• packaging defects and labelling errors

 There are two clauses in Standard 3.2.2 – Food Safety Practices and General Requirements of the Australia New Zealand Food Standards Code (the Code) that contain requirements relating to food recall.
 Guidelines on complying with these clauses can be found in the Food Industry Food Recall Protocol (external site).